This is no longer being updated. Please see more recent guides on “Working from home” and “Reporting during the COVID-19 pandemic in 2022.”

 ● If you wear glasses, carefully clean them on a regular basis with hot water and soap.

 ● Consider what clothing you will wear, taking into account that certain fabrics can be wiped clean easier than others.
-All clothing should be washed at a high temperature with detergent after any assignment
+All clothing should be carefully removed and washed at a high temperature with detergent after any assignment

 ● If possible, try and avoid using cash on assignment, and ensure you clean your credit/debit cards, wallet, and/or purse on a regular basis.
 Avoid putting your hands into your pockets as much as possible

 ● Consider your mode of transportation to and from the assignment.
-Avoid traveling on public transportation at rush hour and make sure to use alcohol gel on hands when disembarking
+Where possible avoid traveling on public transportation during peak travel periods, and make sure to use alcohol-based sanitizer on hands when disembarking

-● If traveling in a personal or company vehicle, be aware that an infected passenger can pass the virus onto the others inside the vehicle, as recently highlighted by the BBC in India.
+● If traveling in a personal or company vehicle, be aware that an infected passenger could pass the virus onto the others inside the vehicle.
 Travel with the windows down to ensure good airflow throughout the vehicle, and consider the use of face coverings or face masks while in the vehicle

 ● Take regular breaks and be mindful of fatigue/energy levels, taking into account that tired individuals are more likely to make mistakes with their hygiene regime.
 Also factor in that individuals may have long distances to drive before and after work